 - 75% of the ticket price for flights with a 3,500+ km distance.

-Consider that these rights apply to any flights inside the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.
+Consider that these rights cover any flights inside the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.

 When Are You Not Entitled to Compensation?

-Unfortunately, there are cases, when passengers won’t get compensation for cancelled or delayed flights.
-Specifically, we talk about extraordinary circumstances that are outside of the airline’s control.
-Some of the examples are as follows:
+Unfortunately, there are situations, when passengers will not receive compensation for delayed or cancelled flights.
+Particularly, we talk about extraordinary circumstances that are outside of the airline’s control.
+A few examples are as follows:

 - Bad weather conditions and natural disasters;